JGradone/Slocum-AD2CP/README.md

 Work-Flow
 ----------------------
 This package is designed to step the user through the steps to process AD2CP data in several Jupyter notebooks.
 The notebooks are labeled with the prefix 01_, 02_, 03_, etc. to show the recommended order of operations.
 There is an example from one of my on-going research projects.
+The Combined_Total_Test_Case_Slocum_AD2CP_RU36.ipynb can be used to look at the entire processing workflow in one notebook, with some more updated functions.

 01_ notebook
 ----------------------